Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 650 Ti will be 20% quicker than the Radeon R9 M275X in general, due to its higher data rate. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 650 Ti should perform a bit faster than the Radeon R9 M275X in general. (explain)

-Texel RateThe GeForce GTX 650 Ti should be a lot (more or less 65%) better at anisotropic filtering than the Radeon R9 M275X. (explain)
+Texel RateThe GeForce GTX 650 Ti is a lot (about 65%) better at AF than the Radeon R9 M275X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison